Benjamin Radford: Scientific paranormal investigator

 Described as a "professional skeptic", Radford works at the Committee for Skeptical Inquiry investigating all manner of unusual claims and events.
 His work includes investigation, reporting, journalism, science literacy education, and public speaking.

 Radford explains his approach by saying "I am not paid to doubt things; I am paid to promote science and investigate unusual claims.
 Our approach is empirical, evidence- and science-based.
 Science has proven itself incredibly successful in explaining and finding out about the world.
 If we wish to know why a certain disease strikes one person and not another, we turn to medicine instead of a witch doctor.
 If we wish to know how to build a bridge that can span a river, we turn to physics instead of psychics.
 Paranormal or “unexplained” topics are testable by science: either a psychic's prediction comes true or it doesn't; either ghosts exist in the real world or they don't.
 My job is not to doubt, nor debunk; it is to investigate.
 I have no vested interest in proving or disproving any unexplained phenomena; I get paid the same either way.
 But the cardinal rule is that an investigator must eliminate all the natural explanations before accepting supernatural ones, and must use sound science."

 When asked "Have you ever been stumped by a mysterious claim?"
 Radford responded, "No".
 He responded more fully that there are times with some claims there isn't enough information or the information given to him wasn't correct.
 Radford compares these investigations to a crime scene investigating where there exists "a positive correlation between the quality of the available evidence and solving the mystery".
 Radford states he has a "high bar for what I am willing to concede is 'unexplained' or truly mysterious".

 Paranormal researcher Brian D. Parsons in a review for Investigating Ghosts, praised the book, stating, "Radford is not saying ghosts do not exist.
 He's merely explaining and demonstrating that ghost researchers have been going about things wrong for a very long time".

 Awards

-As of 2019 Radford has been a finalist or winner of six book awards.
-His book Scientific Paranormal Investigation was a finalist for the 2012 New Mexico-Arizona Book Awards; his book Tracking the Chupacabra was a finalist for the 2011 New Mexico Book Award and the 2011 Foreword Reviews Book of the Year award.
-His book Bad Clowns won the Bronze at the 2017 Independent Publisher Book Awards, and in November 2018 Radford's book Investigating Ghosts: The Scientific Search for Spirits won the New Mexico-Arizona Book Awards in the science category.
+As of 2023 Radford has been a finalist or winner of eight book awards.